rombirli/optiml-text-classification/README.md

 ## Introduction
 This project is a part of the course "Optimization for Machine Learning" at EPFL.
-The goal of this project is to classify texts and try to improve our models by using different optimization techniques.
+The goal of this project is to classify texts and try to improve our models by using different optimization techniques on transformers models.
+For this we will fine-tune a RoBERTa model on a text classification dataset and compare the results of different optimization techniques.

 ## Data
 The data used in this project is the "text-classification-dataset-example" dataset from Hugging Face that can be found [here](https://huggingface.co/datasets/cwchang/text-classification-dataset-example) and imported using the following code: